superdadcode/common/README.md

 # Common Repostiory
-Yes, Finally I did it!
+Yes, Finally I did it !
 This is superdadcode first repository.